Where Sustainable Solutions Start

 Mention soybeans, and most people think of commodities: cooking oil, soy milk, tofu.
 But these versatile legumes play a much larger—and growing—role in a green economy.
 Soy-based alternatives to existing products and processes can provide significant advantages in terms of cost, function, and sustainability.

-Airable Research Lab has been at the forefront of soy-based research and development for over 20 years.
+Airable Research Lab is at the forefront of soy-based research and development.
 We partner with companies to explore ideas for using soybeans to upgrade a product—or better yet, invent something entirely new!
 Through every commercial development stage, Airable Research Lab works hand in hand with our partners, developing solutions tailored to client needs.

 Airable partnered with LFS Chemistry to develop a soy-based scale-inhibiting additive that prevents the buildup of calcium scale in water systems, with specific applications in the oil and gas industry.